mia-platform/documentation/docs/development_suite/monitoring-dashboard/dev_ops_guide/business_continuity.md

 In the case of high reliability applications, the reverse proxy relies on a service registry where all services are cataloged.

-The platform can be installed both on-premise and on cloud, even from different vendors, even simultaneously.
+The platform can be installed both on-premise and on PaaS, even from different vendors, even simultaneously.
 This ensures that the likelihood of downtime of the service is reduced further.

 ## Scheduled events management